openwisp/ansible-openwisp2/README.md

 ```

 The line `become: "{{ become | default('yes') }}"` means ansible  will use the `sudo`
 program to run each command.
-You may remove this line if you don't need it.
+You may remove this line if you don't need it (eg: if you are
+using the `root` user).

 Run the playbook
 ----------------